Red Hulk: Marvel Cinematic Universe

 Thaddeus Ross / Red Hulk appears in the Marvel Cinematic Universe (MCU) film Captain America: Brave New World (2025), portrayed by Harrison Ford.
-Previously, the character was considered to appear in the preceding films Captain America: Civil War (2016) and Avengers: Endgame (2019), as well as a film featuring both the Hulk and Red Hulk was considered yet the project never entered development due to conflicts with Universal Pictures who hold the film rights to the Hulk and all related characters.
+Previously, the character was considered to appear in the preceding films Captain America: Civil War (2016) and Avengers: Endgame (2019), and a film featuring both the Hulk and Red Hulk was considered.
+The film never entered development due to conflicts with Universal Pictures, who hold the film rights to the Hulk and all related characters.